Sanjay-D-works/Online-Food-Ordering-System/README.md

 Screenshots

-Add screenshots of the application  here (e.g., login page, menu page, admin dashboard).
+Add screenshots of the application  here (e.g., login page, menu page, admin dashboard).Using python not frontend